Activating Pegasus

 - AVOID THE TAIL ROTOR and allow no personnel to approach the rear of the aircraft.

-- The main rotor of the August 109E Power is lowest at the front of aircraft.
+- The main rotor of the August 109E Power is lowest at the front of the aircraft.
 Approach and depart from the aircraft 90 degrees from the side of the aircraft at the direction of the flight crew.